 |View only||The user has read-only access to all payment information in your account but can’t access any account settings or view API keys.
 They can’t edit details of a connected account.|

 You can mention team members when adding a note to a payment.
 Any team member that you mention receives an email notification with the note and a link to the payment it was added to.

 Receiving email notifications

 Each team member can receive an email notification when any of the following occur:

-Email notifications be configured in your user profile, and apply on a per-user basis.
-Other team members must customize their settings if they also wish to receive notifications.
+Email notifications are configured in your user profile, and apply on a per-user basis.
+Other team members must customize their settings if they also want to receive notifications.